 Take advantage of any tax credits and/or tax deductions that you qualify for.
 If you don’t claim the available benefits, you will end up paying more taxes than necessary.
 Additionally, your chance of receiving a tax refund will decrease – or may even disappear.
 You don’t want to ask “where’s my refund?” and then discover that you’re not getting one because you failed to claim the tax breaks you are eligible for.

-Receiving a tax refund is a great joy for many taxpayers, but this anticipated excitement can turn sour if your refund is delayed.
+Receiving a tax refund is a great relief for many taxpayers, but this anticipated excitement can turn sour if your refund is delayed.
 There are many factors that can contribute to a delayed tax refund.
-Rather than wasting time and blindly asking “where’s my refund?” you should consider the potential reasons for the holdup.
+Rather than wasting time and blindly asking, “Where’s my refund?” you should consider the potential reasons for the holdup.
 Many taxpayers pondering the “where’s my refund” question do not realize that their tax return may be the problem.
-It there are any errors on your return, that will hinder your refund.
+If there are any errors on your return, that will hinder your refund.
 Additionally, tax returns that are filed by paper and tax refunds that are requested by check generally take longer to process (than their electronic counterparts).
-Listed below are some of the most common reasons why your tax refund may be delayed.

 There are many people who mail in their tax returns instead of filing electronically.
 While it won’t affect the amount of your tax refund, it will affect how long it takes the IRS to process your return.
 If you went to the Post Office to submit your tax return, you will likely have to wait six to eight weeks before being able to ask “where’s my refund?”
 On the other hand, taxpayers who file electronically and choose the Direct Deposit option may receive their refunds in as little as three weeks.
 As a result, most people who e-file their taxes are able to avoid frustration over the “where’s my refund” question.

-Computation errors related to estimated tax payments, taxable income, or withholding tax can delay processing and leave you wondering “where’s my refund?”
-It is important to make certain that your tax return is 100 percent accurate and true.
+Computation errors related to estimated tax payments, taxable income, or withholding tax can delay processing and leave you wondering “Where’s my refund?”
+It is important to make certain that your tax return is 100% accurate and true.
 Every year, thousands of people make math mistakes on their tax returns, which makes it more difficult for the IRS to process their tax refunds.

 For taxpayers whose refunds were lost or stolen, they are not out of luck either.
 The IRS will help you obtain a replacement check if your tax refund has been verified as lost or stolen.
 However, don’t jump the gun and assume that your check disappeared just because a few weeks have gone by.
 Keep in mind that many others are trying to find out where their refunds are too, and the Post Office can get extremely busy during tax season.

-The IRS has an electronic system in place, called “Where’s My Refund – It’s Quick, Easy, and Secure.”
+The IRS has an electronic system in place for taxpayers to check their Refund Status.
 This is an online tool that can help you determine the status of your tax refund from the comfort of your personal computer.

-The IRS offers a standard response to taxpayers who inquire about when they should expect to get their tax refund: “The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.”
-This means that you will probably receive your federal refund within three weeks of filing your tax return
+The IRS offers a standard response to taxpayers who inquire about when they should expect to get their tax refund: “The IRS issues more than 9 out of 10 refunds to taxpayers in less than 21 days.”
+This means that you will probably receive your federal refund within 3 weeks of filing your tax return.

-If you file a paper tax return, the IRS will typically be able to issue your tax refund within six to eight weeks after receiving your return.
-If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within three weeks.
+If you file a paper tax return, the IRS will typically be able to issue your tax refund within 6 to 8 weeks after receiving your return.
+If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within 3 weeks.

 To use the Where’s My Refund system, you will need several key pieces of information from your personal income tax return – this includes your filing status, Social Security Number, and the exact whole dollar amount of your tax refund.
 Without this information, you cannot use the Where’s My Refund system to access your data and you will probably have to wait and hope that your tax refund arrives soon enough.